sagesharp/foss-heartbeat/README.md

 The Stanford CoreNLP includes a way to retrain the neural network to recognize sentiment of sentence structures.
-You have to feed it a training set (their training set is ~8,000 sentences) and a development set that helps you tunne1 parameters of the neural net.
+You have to feed it a training set (their training set is ~8,000 sentences) and a development set that helps you tune parameters of the neural net.
 Both sets have to be sentences that are manually turned into Penn Tree format.

-You can find FOSS Heartbeat's training set in [empathy/train.txt](https://github.com/sarahsharp/foss-heartbeat/blob/master/empathy-model/train.txt) and its development set in [empathy/dev.txt](https://github.com/sarahsharp/foss-heartbeat/blob/master/empathy-model/dev.txt).
+You can find FOSS Heartbeat's training set in [empathy/train.txt] and its development set in [empathy/dev.txt].

 The sentences in the training model are taken from open source projects: LKML, Debian-devel mailing list, glibc, AngularJS, .NET, Elm, React, Fsharp, Idris,